kbenoit/coursepack-bookdown/readme.md

 # Limitations compared to the Latex process

 The new process affords less complex table designs.
 The size of cells in a row cannot change within the same table.
-Border lines cannot be drawn at random.
+Border lines cannot be drawn at will.

 The following manuscript elements can be referenced throughout the book: numbered sections, tables, figures, equations.